Welcome to our optimization guide. At Mediavine, optimizing your content is paramount to your ads' success.

-We make sure that they are appropriately spaced to keep all of us in line with ad exchange policy, while also placing them as frequently as we can to earn you the best amount of money.
+We make sure that they are appropriately spaced to keep all of us in line with the Coalition for Better Ads guidelines, while also placing them as frequently as we can to earn you the best amount of money.

 How do we do that?

 We calculate how tall your post is in pixels, and then place ads based on the site settings you've chosen in your dashboard.
 The Coalition likes to see no more than 30% ads to 70% content, and Google uses those same guidelines for its Ad Experience Tool.

 If you ever want to turn up or turn down the frequency on these units, there are settings available for you anytime in your Dashboard Settings area.

 There are separate settings for Desktop and Mobile, and plenty of options for choosing how your ads show.

 The dashboard defaults to 28% advertising density for Mobile, and 20% density for Desktop.
 You can adjust these up or down at your discretion.
 Changing the setting to "Low", "Very Low", or "Extremely Low" will result in fewer ads and lower RPMs.

 Once you make your selections and hit "Update Settings", it updates immediately on your site.